 Yes, I was doing multiple international dates in a day.
 Many people ask me how I can sustain that.
 However, it isn’t like I was dating the same 25 guys the whole month.
 Out of 25, I maybe had 6 second dates and out of those, 2 third dates and from there….well, back to the dating game.

 I came across some really nice guys that we just don’t click and a few that were just weird.

 I was told that I should write about it and so here it is finally published.

-Depending on the guy’s culture and his experience in Montreal, they will offer to pay for my drink or ask to split the bill.
+Depending on the guy’s culture or international dates culture and his experience in Montreal, they will offer to pay for my drink or ask to split the bill.
 I don’t mind splitting especially if I have no interest in the guy, but it is always nice having someone pay for you.
 Especially since I only order black filtered coffee or a cheap beer on tap (the cheapest things on the menu).